eassolutions/jellyfin-marque/README.md

     export JELLYFIN_API_KEY="your_jellyfin_api_key"
     # Optional: Rotate UI (0, 90, 180, 270).
 Default is 0.
     export ROTATION=90
+    # Optional: Scale of poster relative to screen size (0.1 to 1.0).
+Default is 0.8.
+    export POSTER_SCALE=0.8
     ```

 ## Running the Application